-Most previous work on Twitter event detection has focused on general and large-scale (breaking news) events, such as the Virginia Tech shooting and the Southern Califorinia wild fires.
+general and large-scale (breaking news) events, such as the Virginia Tech shooting and the Southern Califorinia wild fires.
 Unsupervised learning techniques, such as clustering, topic modeling, and burst detection, are mainly utilized.
 However, they have limited capabilities to detect small-scale events, such as city-level or even street-level protests or strikes.
 Recently, new attention has been paid to event detection of a targeted topic (e.g., civil unrests, disease outbreaks, or crimes).
 Supervised learning techniques are primarily applied, such as support vector machines and random forest classifiers.
 Although this work can detect small-scale events of the targeted topic, the requirements of expensive manual data labeling limits its efficiency and scalability.
 How to determine whether a tweet is interest-related or not is far more than simple keyword filtering.
-For example, if tweets related to shooting crimes are required, feedback from Twitter for the query word 'shooting' are motley: tweets like '2 shot to death, 1 wounded: A shooting erupted at Mexico City airport' are indeed related to shooting crime, but tweets like 'Shooting a music video' in fact have nothing to do with gunfire.
+For example, if tweets related to shooting crimes are required, feedback from Twitter for the query word 'shooting' are motley: tweets like '2 shot to death, 1 wounded: A shooting erupted at Mexico City airport' are indeed related to shooting crime, but tweets like 'Shooting a music video' in fact have nothing to do with

-In this demo, we propose a novel approach, semi-supervised targetedinterest event detection (STED), which takes users' specific interests as input, retrieves related tweets and summarizes events' spatial and temporal features into visualization results.
+In this demo, we propose a novel approach, semi-supervised targeted event detection (STED), which takes users' specific interests as input, retrieves related tweets and summarizes events' spatial and temporal features into visualization results.
 The major contributions are as follows:

-- Automatical label creation and expansion: To avoid burdensome human efforts required in previous work, we propose a method capable of generating labeled data automatically, which first transfers labels from newspapers to tweets, and further expands the initial label subspace using Twitter social ties. - Customized text classifier for Twitter: Using tweet miniclusters obtained by graph partitioning, we build a specialized support vector machine classifier for tweet analysis.
+- Automatical label creation and expansion: To avoid burdensome human efforts required in previous work, we propose a method capable of generating labeled data automatically, which first transfers labels from newspapers to tweets, and further expands the initial label subspace using Twitter social ties. - Customized text classifier for Twitter: The noisy nature of Twitter data is a new challenge for text classification.
+Using tweet mini-clusters obtained by graph partitioning, we build a specialized support vector machine classifier for tweet analysis. - Enhanced location estimation algorithms: Utilizing tweet social ties and fast spatial scan statistics, we propagate geolabels within location clusters for event separation. - Visualization and analysis: Provision of event clusters, historical statistics, and related-tweets via a friendly interface promotes effective and efficient usage for human analysis.